Spice Girls Will Not Reunited At The Royal Wedding

 “Only Victoria, Emma, and Geri were invited, so clearly, the Spice Girls were never going to perform.”

 Victoria and David Beckham attended the royal wedding of Prince William and Kate Middleton and they are expected to be guests of Harry and Meghan on Saturday.
-Mel B is confirmed to still be in Los Angeles, and the other Mel, Mel Chisolm was also left off the guest list.
+Mel B is confirmed to still be in Los Angeles, and the other Mel, Mel Chisolm, was also left off the guest list.

-There were other high-profile snubs including members of the Markle family, Harry’s cousin, Lady Amelia Spencer, and Fergie, Duchess Sarah Ferguson was only invited to the ceremony but not the reception.
+There were other high-profile snubs, including members of the Markle family, Harry’s cousin, Lady Amelia Spencer, and Fergie.
+Duchess Sarah Ferguson was only invited to the ceremony, but not the reception.

 Not all of the Spice Girls are invited to the royal wedding https://t.co/pyMQK77CSW